ThomasRabn/devops-project/README.md

   - Modify a user by PUT on `/user/:username`
 - Delete:
   - Delete a user by DELETE on `/user/:username`

+We also added some front-end pages to simplify the use of the API.

 ### 2. The Continuous Integration / Continuous Deployment (CI/CD)